nimble-platform/business-process-service/README.md

  ```
  The according Dockerfile can be found at src/main/docker/Dockerfile.

- Also you can reach the camunda cockpit available at http://localhost:8081/app/cockpit/default/ (kermit/superSecret)
+ Also you can reach the camunda cockpit available at [Camunda Cocpit](http://localhost:8081/app/cockpit/default/) (kermit/superSecret)

 ### Get Version Request
  ```bash